Dark Shadows: Music

 Of particular note is Robert Cobert's music score, which broke new ground for a television program.
 In September 1969, the original soundtrack to Dark Shadows, credited to the Robert Cobert Orchestra and featuring 16 tracks written or co-written by Cobert, reached no. 18 on the Billboard 200 album chart.
 The song "Quentin's Theme" earned Cobert a nomination for the Grammy Award for Best Instrumental Theme, but lost to John Barry's theme for Midnight Cowboy at the 12th Annual Grammy Awards.
 A recording of "Quentin's Theme" by the Charles Randolph Grean Sounde was released as a single, and in August 1969, when the TV series was something of a phenomenon, it peaked at no. 13 on the Billboard Hot 100 chart, no. 3 on its Easy Listening chart, and no. 5 for 3 weeks in Canada.

 Reception

 Critical response

 Dark Shadows had a rocky beginning.
-Critics were quick to deem the series boring for its heavy use of unknown actress Alexandra Moltke and the slow pace.
-Variety, in its review on June 29, 1966, of the first episode of Dark Shadows: "Writer Art Wallace took so much time getting into his story that the first episode of the Neo Gothic soaper added up to one big contemporary yawn."
-The earliest episodes concerned menacing but unfulfilled conflicts, threatened revenge, then an attempted murder, and, finally, a murder.
-The supernatural elements that later made the show a hit, were slow to appear and only hinted at until episodes 52 and 70 in which the audience finally sees compelling evidence of a ghost.
+While the series was dripping with gothic atmosphere from the start, critics were quick to deem the series boring for its heavy use of unknown actress Alexandra Moltke as Victoria Winters, and the slow pace.
+Variety, in its review on June 29, 1966, of the first episode of Dark Shadows said "Writer Art Wallace took so much time getting into his story that the first episode of the Neo Gothic soaper added up to one big contemporary yawn."
+The first 50 episodes concerned menacing but unfulfilled conflicts, threatened revenge, an attempted murder, and, finally, a murder.
+The supernatural elements that later made the series a hit were slow to appear, and were only hinted at originally.
+Examples of early supernatural elements were in episode 52 when a book containing the late Josette DuPres Collins moved by itself, in episodes 70 and 102 when Josette's portrait in the old Collinwood house sees her ghost move out of the portrait and start walking around, in episode 85 when the late Bill Malloy's ghost appears and talks to Victoria Winters in a locked room in a disused part of the main Collinwood house, the slow reveal of Laura Collins as a phoenix from episodes 123 to 191, and then Willie Loomis unwittingly releasing the vampire Barnabas Collins from his coffin after 170 years at the end of episode 210.
+Around 250–275 episodes into the series, notably after the departure of Mitchell Ryan as Burke Devlin #1, the series fully transitioned to its familiar supernatural elements, and the grounded elements that were so dominant in the earlier episodes quickly faded.